suraj022/uno2040-docs/docs/settinguparduino.md

         ![disk drive](setuparduino/firstboot.png){: style="width:300px"}

         !!! bug
-            Even thought the drive shows 127 MB of total usable storage, Raspberry pi pico only sports 2 MB of internal storage. and while using Circuitpython firmware, only about 0.98 MB is available to users.
+            Even thought the drive shows 127 MB of total usable storage, {{ config.site_name }} only sports 2 MB of internal storage. only about 1 MB is available for filesystem.

         <hr/>